salvlan/Pastaverse/README.md

 ## Technological Stack:
 - Framework: Django
 - Database: MySQL, or SQLite for a quick view of the app's features
-    - If you want to use the MySQL database, compile the 'DATABASE' section as follow:
+    - If you want to use the MySQL database, compile the 'DATABASE' section inside the 'setting.py' file in the 'pastaverse' folder, as follow:
 ```
 DATABASES = {
     'default': {